dahlia/fedify/docs/tutorial/basics.md

 In the above code, we use the `Federation.setActorDispatcher()` method to set an actor dispatcher for the server.
-The first argument is the path pattern for the actor, and the second argument is a callback function that takes a `Context` object and the actor's handle.
+The first argument is the path pattern for the actor, and the second argument is a callback function that takes a `Context` object and the actor's identifier.
 The callback function should return an `Actor` object or `null` if the actor is not found.
 In this case, we return a `Person` object for the actor *me*.

 Alright, we have an actor on the server.
 Let's see if it works by querying WebFinger for the actor.
 Run the server by executing the following command: